samsung-pay/sapi-doc/documentation/merchantservice/security.md

 The process that provides you with the Membership API credentials that enables you to render the Save to Samsung Pay button to your loyalty program web pages is listed as follows:
   1. For each registered merchant application/service, Samsung Pay generates a set of API credentials: a pair of 2048-bit RSA keys and keyID that identifies the key pair.
   2. Samsung Pay keeps the public key.
   3. Samsung Pay mails the keyID and private key to you.<br>You must secure the private key.
 It is required for the JSON Web Token (JWT) object constructed when you render the Save to Samsung Pay button on the web page where you invite customers to join your loyalty membership program.
-See [Membership API SDKs][Membership API SDKs page] for more information
+See [Membership API SDKs][Membership API SDKs page] for more information.

 [Membership API SDKs page]: https://samsung-pay.github.io/sapi-doc/documentation/membership/sdks